Here’s Why No One Cares About Kendall Jenner Anymore

 The best supermodels truly DGAF, and it translates on camera.
 These are the supermodels of yesteryear, the Naomi Campbells and Cindy Crawfords, the models who came to slay all day and didn’t appear slightly uncomfortable in their own skin.
 Perhaps the best example of this we have in the present-day, new wave of young models is Lily-Rose Depp, who always appears at once perfectly composed and also a little messy before the camera.

-Another good example is this cover of V magazine, which Kenny just dropped on Instagram last week.
+Another good illustration of the problem with Jenner is this cover of V magazine, which Kenny just dropped on Instagram last week.
 She’s shot by Mario Testino, pantomiming receiving a huge snake tattoo slithering up her thigh.
 But there’s something missing from the shot—there’s no spark.
 The final image is one that registers as lackluster, rather than reading dangerous or edgy.

-Sure, you can hate on Jenner for doing things like that ballet shoot for Spanish Vogue, but that’s not even the problem.
+Sure, you can hate on Jenner for doing that Pepsi commercial (or that ballet shoot for Spanish Vogue), but that’s not even the main problem (though both are certainly problematic).
 The issue lies more within the look on her face for most of the accompanying video—tentative, tiptoeing, as though she weren’t really sure if this was the right thing to do, or if perhaps it should be this.
+Does Kendall Jenner ever think for herself?
+I’m not sure.

+I will say, though, that her decision to ignore the soda controversy altogether is appalling.
+After she deleted everything on social media with mention of the commercial, Jenner went dark for nine days—only to reappear today to tweet about her forthcoming Harper’s Bazaar cover, on which she’s quoted as saying, “I’m more of a Jenner than a Kardashian.”
+OK, Kendall.
+Sit down.

+Also, just to further drive the nail in the coffin, she (a.k.a. a ghostwriter) published a post on her app today titled, “Where I Go to Get My Grilled Cheese On.”
+Um, not now Kendall.
+Actually, how about never?
+Sorry, but literally no one cares where you get your grilled cheese sandwiches.

 MORE: Kendall Jenner Deleted Her Instagram Posts to Hide Lip Injections, Rumors Say